dmitrdv123/janedoe/README.md

 - payment: testing payment with conversion
 - payment: if conversion transaction is succeded then we still need to check whether expected amount is the same as actual in other case we need to show error
+- payment: after success payment we need to check whether tx is read by api.
+Then we need to get amount received and show rest of sum if necessary to pay additionally or redirect to success.
 - protocol: hide shop address using https://railgun.org/wallets.html or something based on zksync alg
-- account: Remove yourself from team settings.
-All tabs are not visible and page are empty.
-Probably should be redirected to auth automatically.
-Or removing yourself should not be possible.
 - account: similar to previous.
 Open page http://localhost:3002/app/#balances.
 Then disable share access for balances.
 Refresh page, empty page are visible.
 - frontend: if user choose language and then go to another frontend then it should be set to the same lang
-- api: faced with situation when account is exist but wallet is not.
-We can try to create wallet each time trying to load account (AccountService - loadAccountProfile methods)
 - account: global news info message
-- payment: after success payment we need to check whether tx is read by api.
-Then we need to get amount received and show rest of sum if necessary to pay additionally or redirect to success.
 - payment: for evm we can find events with payment id and check whether it is success or not to redirect to success page
 - support, account: submit button is enabled even if form is not valid
 - payment: Payment settings is 1 - usdt, 2 - bnb.
 I have bnb and I dont have usdt.
 When I am switching to bnb blockchain I need to automatically choose bnb (need to choose token with no conversion and with enough balance).